agrc/gis.utah.gov/data/discover-server-information/index.md

 ### Requests for On-Premise Use
 {: .text-left}

-Request can be made to consume the imagery off-line when the provided imagery service does not suffice or if you are not state, regional, local or tribal government, public safety, K-12, or higher education.
-Please provide the following information for consideration:
+Request can be made to consume the imagery off-line when the provided imagery service does not suffice.
+Please provide the following information to [rkelson@utah.gov](mailto:rkelson@utah.gov) for consideration:
   -	Name & organization:
   - Reason for request:
   - Working on behalf of: